uc-cdis/gen3.org/content/resources/user/gen3-client.md

 API endpoint: https://data.mycommons.org
 ```

+> __NOTE:__ For these user guides, https://data.mycommons.org is an example URL and will not be the actual URL of the data commons.

-When successfully executed, this will create a configuration file, which contains all the API keys and urls associated with each commons profile configured, located in your user folder:
+When successfully executed, this will create a configuration file, which contains all the API keys and urls associated with each commons profile configured, located in the user folder:
 ```
 Windows: C:\Users\Bob\.gen3\config
 Mac/Linux: /Users/Bob/.gen3/config
 ```
-* Note: These keys must be treated like important passwords: never email or paste the contents of the `credentials.json` or gen3-client `config` file into a messenger app!
+> __NOTE:__ These keys must be treated like important passwords; never share the contents of the `credentials.json` or gen3-client `config` file!

 * * *
-## 3) Upload a data file using its GUID
+## 3) Upload a Data File Using a GUID
 * * *
 When metadata records are created in any node in a Gen3 data commons, these records are assigned a unique, 128-bit ID called a ['GUID'](https://dataguids.org/).

-GUIDs are generated on the back-end, not submitted by users, and they are stored in the property 'object_id'.
-The GUID or object_id for a submitted data_file can be obtained via graphQL query or viewing the data_file json record in the graphical model of the project.
+GUIDs are generated on the back-end, not submitted by users, and they are stored in the property `object_id`.
+The GUID or `object_id` for a submitted data file can be obtained via graphQL query or viewing the data file json record in the graphical model of the project.

-Once the GUIDs for files to upload are in hand, the gen3-client can be used to upload files to object storage using the `gen3-client upload` command.
+Once the GUIDs have been assigned to the data files for upload, the gen3-client can be used to upload files to object storage using the `gen3-client upload` command.

 Example:
 ```